MatheusRich/matheusrich.github.io/_posts/2021-05-31-start-contributing-to-open-source-today.md

 ## 🧪 Add tests

 Tests make us feel more confident about the code we write and the changes we make.
-Well tested OSS benefits everyone using it!
+Well-tested OSS benefits everyone using it!
 So, you can help yourself and the whole community by adding tests to a project!
-Adding a test coverage tool is another way to contribute in this topic.
+Adding a test coverage tool is another way to contribute to this topic.
 Setting up a coverage tool helps to understand which areas of the core aren't tested.

 This was exactly what I did for `gem-web`.
 I added [simplecov](https://github.com/simplecov-ruby/simplecov) and with the